US STOCKS-Wall St edges up as Fed hopes offset mixed earnings

 "Still, while the gains we've seen might be illusory, given the Fed, there's no reason to think we're on the cusp of a pullback so long as the Fed stays put."

-Ford rose 1.2 percent to $17.74 after the automaker boosted its full-year global earnings and margin outlook, helped by an improved forecast in Europe and better-than-expected results in the third quarter.
-Dow component 3M Co was flat at $123.11 after its results.
+Ford rose 1.9 percent to $17.86 after the automaker boosted its full-year global earnings and margin outlook, helped by an improved forecast in Europe and better-than-expected results in the third quarter.
+Dow component 3M Co rose 0.5 percent to $123.85 after posting a 5.6 percent rise in revenue.

-PulteGroup Inc was the S&P's biggest gainer, jumping 7.3 percent to $17.90 after the homebuilder said a slowdown in new home orders would be "short-lived."
+PulteGroup Inc was the S&P's biggest gainer, jumping 7.1 percent to $17.86 after the homebuilder reported results and said a slowdown in new home orders would be "short-lived."
 It lifted other names in the sector, with D.R.
-Horton Inc up 3.2 percent to $20.09 and Beazer Homes Inc up 1.8 percent to $19.47.
+Horton Inc up 3.4 percent to $20.13 and Beazer Homes Inc up 2.2 percent to $19.56.

 On the downside, both AT&T and Dow Chemical fell after results missed expectations.
-AT&T, a Dow component, fell 1.3 percent to $34.81 while Dow Chemical lost 0.4 percent to $40.85 after its results.
-Xerox slumped 9.7 percent to $9.69 after a weak outlook.
+AT&T, a Dow component, fell 1.4 percent to $34.80 while Dow Chemical lost 2.3 percent to $40.08 after.
+Xerox slumped 8.3 percent to $9.84 after giving a weak outlook.

 With 41 percent of S&P 500 companies having reported, 67.6 percent have topped analyst expectations, according to Thomson Reuters data, a rate that is above the historical average of 63 percent.
 However, only 52.7 percent have topped revenue expectations, below the long-term average of 61 percent.

-Visa Inc rose 1.9 percent to $202.74, the top boost to the Dow after the credit card payment processor raised its annual dividend.
+Visa Inc rose 1.6 percent to $202.03 as the top boost to the Dow after the credit card payment processor boosted its annual dividend.

 * Indexes down: Dow 0.1 pct, S&P 0.19 pct, Nasdaq 0.11 pct (Updates to mid-afternoon, changes byline)